mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 .. clicmd:: neighbor PEER update-source <IFNAME|ADDRESS>

-   Specify the IPv4 source address to use for the :abbr:`BGP` session to this neighbour, may be specified as either an IPv4 address directly or as an interface name (in which case the *zebra* daemon MUST be running in order for *bgpd* to be able to retrieve interface state).
+   Specify the IPv4 or IPv6 source address to use for the :abbr:`BGP` session to this neighbour, may be specified as either an IP address directly or as an interface name (in which case the *zebra* daemon MUST be running in order for *bgpd* to be able to retrieve interface state).
+When there are multiple addresses on the choosen IFNAME then BGP will use the address that matches the most number of bits in comparison to the destination peer address.

    .. code-block:: frr